mnemonic-no/provreq/README.md

 # Provreq

-This tool can be used to automatically build an ordered set of attack stages with [MITRE ATT&CK](https://attack.mitre.org/) techniques executed during each stage.
+This tool can be used to automatically build an ordered set of executed agents.

-The output is a set of attack stages that show all possible techniques that an adversary might execute during each stage.
+The output is a set of agents that show all possible combinations of agents paths based on a set of pre-requisit and post conditions.

-To decide when the different techniques are to be found in such a set, `promises` are used as access tokens for execution of techniques.
-Each technique defines the set of promises required to execute it (think pre-conditions) and the set of promises it provides upon execution (think post-conditions).
+To decide when the different agents are to be found in such a set, `promises` are used as access tokens for execution of and agent.
+Each agent defines the set of promises required to execute it (think pre-conditions) and the set of promises it provides upon execution (think post-conditions).

 ## Installation